Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Letters of credit

-A letter of credit is a formal written promise made by a financial institution (usually a bank) to pay money to a third party.
+A letter of credit is a formal written promise made by a financial institution to pay money to a third party.

-An employer, recruiter or other person who has a monetary order issued against them, can request a letter of credit from their bank to pay (in full or part) the Director of Employment Standards.
+An employer, recruiter or other person who has a monetary order issued against them, can request a letter of credit from their financial institution to pay (in full or part) the Director of Employment Standards (Director) in trust for the purpose of applying for a review (appealing) an officer’s decision.
 You are strongly encouraged to use this approved letter of credit template when you make a request.

-The director will usually find a letter of credit acceptable if it:
+The Director will usually find a letter of credit acceptable for payment in trust for the purpose of applying for a review (appealing) an officer’s decision if it:

 • is irrevocable, so it cannot be recalled or repealed